-The investment portfolio shall be managed to attain a market-average rate of return throughout budgetary and economic cycles, taking into account the City's investment risk constraints and cash flow.
+The moneys entrusted to the City Treasurer will be primarily a passively managed portfolio.
+However, the City Treasurer will make best efforts to observe, review, and react to changing conditions that affect the portfolio.
+The investment portfolio shall be managed to attain a market-average rate of return throughout budgetary and economic cycles, considering the City's investment risk constraints and cash flow.
 Investment return becomes a consideration only after the basic requirements of investment safety and liquidity have been met.
-Because the investment portfolio is designed to operate on primarily a 'hold-to-maturity' premise, and because of the safety, liquidity, and yield priorities, the performance benchmark that will be used by the Treasurer to determine whether market yields are being achieved shall be the 12-month moving average of the interpolated 1.5-Year Constant Maturity Treasury (CMT) rate.
+The investment portfolio is designed to operate on primarily a "hold-to-maturity" basis with safety, liquidity, and yield priorities, in that order.
+The performance will be reviewed, using as a reference tool only, the 12-month moving average of the interpolated 1.5-year Constant Maturity Treasury (CMT) rate.
 This interpolated rate shall be utilized in order to best match the average duration of the portfolio.
-However, since return on investment is the least important objective of the investment portfolio, the benchmark will be used only as a reference tool.
-The reporting of a benchmark does not imply that the City Treasurer will add additional risk to the investment portfolio in order to attain or exceed the benchmark.
-The prohibition of highly speculative investments precludes pursuit of gain or profit through unusual risk and precludes investments primarily directed at gains or profits from conjectural fluctuations in market prices.
-The City Treasurer will not directly pursue any investments that are leveraged or deemed derivative in nature.
-However, as long as the original investments can be justified by their ordinary earning power, trading in response to changes in market value can be used as part of ongoing portfolio management.
+The reporting of this tool does not imply that the City Treasurer will add additional risk to the investment portfolio to attain or exceed the reference tool.